Penang Island Makkal Sakthi Service Panthal and Palkudam Procession for Thaipusam

 PKR vice-president and Subang MP R. Sivarasa said that the issue then was not whether the an organisation was registered or not but to deal with the situation properly if it is serious enough.

-PKR information chief and Batu MP Tian Chua said the banning could also lead to arrests of Indian activists who could be classified as supporters.
+PKR information chief and Batu MP Tian Chua said the banning could also lead to arrests of Indian activists who could be classified as Hindraf supporters.

 And finally, and interesting analysis in Malaysiakini: